 - Your audience will feel heard when they comment and engage with your content.

 - You’ll grow your audience organically by using a branded hashtag.

 - You’ll serve content you already know your audience finds interesting and relevant.

 - And finally, you’ll have to fill less content calendar spots with new and original content, which will save you time

 Here are some ways you can get started.

 One of the easiest ways to get started is to create a branded hashtag for submissions.
 This isn’t as easy as it sounds as your hashtag needs to be relevant, unique, uncrowded, and easy to remember—but once you nail it down, good times are coming.

 Burberry did an awesome job with this and came up with the #artofthetrench branded hashtag that celebrates the iconic Burberry trench coat.

 If you’re just getting started with UGC and don’t have many—or any—submissions, you may have to go out and look for them yourself.
-You can do this manually using the search field on Instagram and reaching out to Instagrammers through comments and direct messages, or you can save time by using a tool for content discovery.
+You can do this manually using the search field on Instagram and reaching out to Instagrammers through comments and direct messages, or you can save time by using a user generated content platform for content discovery.

 And finally, make sure you use your other assets like website and email list to ask for submissions, but also to promote them.
 This will give your audience an extra community boost and another reason to want to engage with you on Instagram.